-Students currently enrolled in the IPS Master's Program in Clinical Psychology must have completed a minimum of 24 semester credit hours in order to apply (or have completed their fall semester of 13 credit hours and be enrolled for 12 credit hours in the spring when they make their application).
+Students currently enrolled in the IPS Master of Science (M.S.)
+Program in Clinical Psychology must have completed, or be enrolled in, a minimum of 13 IPS credit hours in order to apply to the Psy.D.
+Program.
 Application materials will be distributed by the director of the Psy.D.
 Program and the Office of Enrollment Services.
-Deadline for submission is March 1.
-Interviews will be held throughout March and admission decision letters will be sent out in late April.

 Because the admission process is focused on the individual, personal interviews will be arranged with all applicants meeting the published academic criteria.
-These interviews are typically scheduled in March, and must be conducted in person.
+These interviews are typically scheduled in November, and must be conducted in person.
 The applicant is responsible for all personal transportation costs associated with these interviews.